-Some banks have a slightly different risk assessment matrix but they all share some common properties.
-These are some of the issues that could influence the bank's decision one way or another:
+Every bank has a different way of evaluating their customers, but most share some common criteria.
+These are some of the issues that could influence the bank's decision:

 CurrencyXchanger has provisions for AML compliance that can be configured for different countries based on the local laws.
 The preference setting allows different thresholds to be set for different transactions.
 Furthermore, the managers can configure the software to stop the user from continuing a transaction or simply allowing them to continue.